CodeChain-io/foundry/API.md

 const sdk = new SDK("http://localhost:8080");

 // Create PaymentTransaction that sends 10000 CCC from 0x5bcd7c... to 0x744142..
-// Transaction is only valid if the nonce is match to the nonce of the sender.
+// Transaction is only valid if the nonce matches the nonce of the sender.
-// The nonce of the sender is increased by 1 when this transaction confirmed. const tx = new PaymentTransaction({
+// The nonce of the sender is increased by 1 when this transaction is confirmed. const tx = new PaymentTransaction({
     nonce: new U256(0),
     sender: new H160("0x5bcd7c840f108172d94a4d084af711d879630fe6"),